 What is Emotional Salience?

 When something is Emotionally Salient, meaning it arouses our emotions, we’re more likely to remember it.
+And when Nike creates Emotional Salience for customers, its products are more likely to be chosen over a competitor’s.
+Phil Knight put it this way:

 “Our advertising tries to link consumers to the Nike brand through the emotions of sports and fitness.
 We show competition, determination, achievement, fun, and even the spiritual rewards of participating in those activities.”